tasmota/docs/docs/Gitpod.md

 1. Open the `platformio.ini` file located in the `/tasmota` root directory (scroll to the bottom of the file Explorer (1) pane).
 In this file, removing a leading semicolon `;` enables a statement.
 2. In the Editor (2) pane:
    - If you are using your own `user_config_override.h`, you must tell the compiler to use it.
 Rename `platformio_override_sample.ini` to `platformio_override.ini`.
 This enables `-DUSE_CONFIG_OVERRIDE`.
-   - Default Arduino Core will be compiled.
+   - Default Tasmota Arduino Core will be compiled.
 If you wish to use a different Core, find the `[core_active]` section in the file and enable the `platform` and `build_flags` lines for the desired Core.
 Then click 'File' on the menu bar and 'Save' your edits.

 ### Compile Your Firmware
 This action is done in the Terminal pane (3) with simple commands.